-- Single Premium: This policy is identical to the standard form of whole life insurance but can be fully funded with one premium payment at the start of the policy.
+- Single Premium: This policy is identical to standard whole life insurance but is fully funded with one large premium payment at the start of the policy.

 Whole life insurance is a participating policy, meaning it is eligible for dividend payments.
-Since State Farm is a mutual insurance company, any excess money earned by State Farm can be distributed through a dividend to owners of these policies.
-Dividend payments can be received either in cash, as an increase to your death benefit or as a deduction to your premiums.
+Since State Farm is a mutual insurance company, any excess money earned by State Farm can be distributed as a dividend to policyholders.
+Dividends can be paid in cash, as an increase to your death benefit or as a deduction to your premiums.
 Though dividends are not guaranteed, State Farm has paid them consistently throughout its history.

 State Farm also offers a final expense whole life plan that is designed to ease the financial burden of burial expenses.
-This policy has a fixed death benefit of $10,000 and is available if you are between 50 and 85 years old.
+This policy has a fixed death benefit of $10,000 and is available to those between 50 and 85 years old.

-Joint universal life pays out the face value of the policy when the first death occurs, while survivorship pays out when the second death occurs among the insured.
-For example, say you have a joint policy that covered you and your partner.
+Joint universal life pays out the face value of the policy when the first death occurs, while survivorship pays out when the second death occurs.
+For example, say you have a joint policy that covers you and your partner.
 If your partner passes away first, then you would receive the death benefit from the insurance plan.
-Other than this difference, these life insurance plans do not differ from standard universal life.
+Other than this, these life insurance plans do not differ from standard universal life.

 State Farm is headquartered in Bloomington, Illinois, but has satellite offices throughout the United States.
 These offices have independent agents who can answer questions about different State Farm life insurance policies and provide in-person customer service.